jeffersonjack/HTTPServer/README.md

 successful, it will echo some of the basic information from the request.
 It then looks for the requested file and, if found, generates an appropriate HTTP response and sends this, along with the file, back to the client.

+If a directory is specified, a listing is generated and sent to the client.